What is a Version Control System? – A Comprehensive Guide

 Conclusion

-Version control systems streamline the development process by allowing multiple developers to work simultaneously on a project without conflict.
-They offer a safety net against data loss and provide a detailed history of changes made to the codebase.
+Version control systems are indispensable in modern software development, playing a key role in enhancing collaboration, reliability, and efficiency within teams.
+They streamline the workflow by allowing multiple developers to work simultaneously without conflict, while also providing a safety net against data loss and offering a detailed history of changes.